 CoachingWe will help coach/educate parents with children who have special needs regarding all parts of an IEP or 504 plan and their parent rights.
 We address their concerns while helping parents build their knowledge so that they can better advocate for their child’s needs in the future without the expense of hiring an advocate for every IEP meeting.
 Coaching can be to used to help a parent prepare for an upcoming IEP, review an IEP before parent signs, review assessment reports or help provide parents with community resources.
 The advocate(s) do not attend any IEP or 504 meetings with coaching.

-- Meet with parents in office or via phone
+- Meet with parents in office or via zoom

 - Advise of parent rights

 - Propose goals areas and areas of concern

 “Getting a medical diagnosis for our first born child was overwhelming.
 We didn’t know where to even begin with who to contact or what services/supports to start with.
 The internet has so much information on it but it is just simply overwhelming.
 We needed someone to be our filter.
 Our pediatrician recommended Pacific Coast Advocates as our starting point to not “advocate” for us but to coach us on what the early intervention looks like, when we need to be looking at a transition into an IEP, where are good services in our area of San Diego and what are the key things we should be aware of in regards to our son’s needs when we are looking at his educational needs.
 Our advocate helped us understand the difference between a medical diagnosis and educational eligibility along with supporting us in where we should focus our time in getting supports our son needs.
 We developed a strategic list of where we were that day and what where our next more immediate steps to take.
 I can’t express just how helpful it was to have that filter helping us to outline where we needed to focus our time, money and energy!”